Machine learning engineering of quantum currents: Abstract

 \section{Abstract}

-The design, accurate preparation and manipulation of quantum states are essential operational tasks at the heart of quantum technologies.
-Nowadays, physical parameters of quantum devices and networks can be controlled with unprecedented accuracy and flexibility.
+The design, accurate preparation and manipulation of quantum states in quantum circuits are essential operational tasks at the heart of quantum technologies.
+Nowadays, circuits can be designed with physical parameters that can be controlled with unprecedented accuracy and flexibility.
 However, the generation of well-controlled current states is still a nagging bottleneck, especially when different circuit elements are integrated together.
-In this work, we show how machine learning can effectively address this challenge and outperform the current existing methods.
-To this end, we exploit deep reinforcement learning to prepare prescribed quantum current states within a short time scale and with a high fidelity.
-To highlight our method, we show how to engineer bosonic persistent currents in ring circuits as they are key ingredients in different quantum technology devices.
-With our approach, quantum current states characterized by a single winding number or entangled currents with two winding numbers can be prepared superseding the existing protocols.
-In addition, we generated quantum states entangling a larger set of different winding numbers.
-Our deep reinforcement learning scheme provides solutions for known challenges in quantum technology and opens new avenues for the control of quantum devices.
+In this work, we show how machine learning can effectively address this challenge and outperform the current existing methods. \revE{To this end, we exploit deep reinforcement learning to prepare prescribed quantum current states in circuits composed of lumped elements.} To highlight our method, we show how to engineer bosonic persistent currents as they are relevant in different quantum technologies as cold atoms and superconducting circuits. \revE{We demonstrate the use of deep reinforcement learning to re-discover established protocols, as well as solve configurations that are difficult to treat with other methods.} With our approach, quantum current states characterised by a single winding number or entangled currents of multiple winding numbers can be prepared \revE{in a robust manner}, superseding the existing protocols.